 7. Shadow of the Vampire (2000)

-A tribute to what is arguably the best vampire-horror film ever made—F W Murnau’s ‘Nosferatu’.
+This one is a tribute to what is arguably the best vampire-horror film ever made — F W Murnau’s ‘Nosferatu’.
 It takes you behind the scenes of ‘Nosferatu’ and tells a slightly mystified version of the film’s making.
-Max Schreck’s performance as Count Orlock in the classic has immortalised him.
-The basic premise is that Schreck’s performance was so good, because he was actually a vampire.
-The film works on multiple levels— a film about ‘Nosferatu’, a vampire film in itself, and also one about the obsessive the nature of filmmakers.
+Max Schreck’s performance as Count Orlock in the classic has immortalized him.
+The basic premise is based on the idea that Schreck’s performance was good because he was actually a vampire.
+The film works on multiple levels and must definitely be seen by fans of the genre.

 Read More: Best Movie Cameos of All Time